-We use a drawing that shows provinces in Mexico as polygonal areas.
-The drawing we open is in the same project as the Monaco building footprints drawing used in the prior example, so the Select template will remember prior settings as much as possible.
+We use a map with one layer, a drawing that shows provinces in Mexico as polygonal areas.
+The drawing we open is in the same Manifold session and project as the Monaco building footprints map used in the prior example, so the Select template will remember prior settings as much as possible.

-The table for this drawing has attributes with data for each province, including a field called Name that gives the name of each province.
+The table for the Mexico drawing has attributes with data for each province, including a field called Name that gives the name of each province.